-It is the policy of the Holyoke Community Charter School to adhere to all computer software copyright laws.
+It is the policy of HCCS to adhere to all computer software copyright laws.
 Software must be purchased with a license that is appropriate for the number of computers to be used.
-Students are not allowed to bring in software from home unless they have a legal license to the software and wish to donate the license, the original disk and the manuals to the Holyoke Community Charter School.
+Students are not allowed to bring in software from home unless they have a legal license to the software and wish to donate the license, the original disk and the manuals to the HCCS.